Persimmon profit surges as margins improve

 Earlier in August, rival Taylor Wimpey (TW.L) reported a rise in first-half margins and profit, and predicted a stable housing market, despite economic conditions forecast to be tough for the remainder of the year.

-Analysts have said a chronic lack of housing would continue to act as a prop to the industry.
+Analysts have said a chronic lack of housing in the UK would continue to act as a prop to the industry.

-Growth in the construction industry was broadly steady in July.
-Consumer sentiment fell back in July towards the two-year low seen earlier this year, a survey showed.
+Growth in Britain's construction industry was broadly steady in July.
+British consumer sentiment fell back in July toward the two-year low seen earlier this year, a survey showed.

 (Reporting by Matt Scuffham; Editing by Sudip Kar-Gupta)